 Joe is American slang for coffee.
-I do not find this cake recipe in modern cookbooks; I find it in old regional cookbooks from the 30s and 40s.
+I do not find this cake recipe in modern cookbooks.
+I find it in old regional cookbooks from the 30s and 40s.
 I think the omission is deliberate.
 You cannot sell cake mixes if making a scratch cake is this easy.
-This cake is not too sweet.
+This cake is not too sweet and that is also true of the frosting.
 I like a slice for breakfast right out of the fridge.
 Trust me, you will too.
-Black cake for a black and scary night.
-Boo!

 Black Joe Cake